statox/blog/src/pedals/index.md

 - [Boss RC10-R](https://static.roland.com/assets/media/pdf/RC-10R_eng03_W.pdf) (_[mirror](/pdf/pedal_user_manuals/boss_rc10r_user_manual.pdf)_)
 - [ZVEX Instant Lofi Junky](https://static1.squarespace.com/static/555e332ce4b0577e788c3a16/t/559efae5e4b0da93269a9ffb/1436482277079/ZVEX+Instant+Lo-Fi+Junky+Instructions.pdf) (_[mirror](/pdf/pedal_user_manuals/zvex_instant_lofi_junky_user_manual.pdf)_)

 _These manuals are not my creation.
 They are not distributed under the same licence as the rest of this blog.
-They includes logos, images and trademarks which belong to there respective owners.
+They includes logos, images and trademarks which belong to their respective owners.
 I have found these manual distributed by a lot of different sources on the internet so I assume it is fine to have a mirror here, especially because I link to the official resources too._

 _I don't make any money out of these downloads and I keep them only for my own documentation.
 If you are a lawyer and have an issue with that please [contact me](/about/#social) and I'll remove things as needed._